monero-atm/atm-pico/README.md

 ![BillyOne pulse interface pin datasheet](https://atm.monero.is/images/builds/pico/billyonepulse.jpg)

 ## Step 2 - The software
-Before starting the backend program (called atm-pico), make sure the pulseacceptord, coinacceptord and the MQTT bridge is up and running.
-For [pulseacceptord](https://gitlab.com/openkiosk/pulseacceptor/-/tree/master/cmd/pulseacceptord) the check the [OpenKiosk wiki](https://openkiosk.org/components/money_acceptors_pulse/) for instructions.
-And for [codescannerd](https://gitlab.com/openkiosk/codescanner/-/tree/master/cmd/codescannerd) see [here](https://openkiosk.org/components/serial_code_scanner/).
+Before starting the backend program (called atm-pico), make sure the pulseacceptord, coinacceptord and the MQTT bridge is up and running else the components might miss start/stop commands.
+If you have both bill and coin acceptors, you will have two instances of pulseacceptord running.
+You don't need to have MoneroPay running while testing but keep in mind that you won't be able to transfer Monero without it and the final step in the ATM will timeout.

 ### Bill acceptor configuration
 The following `pulseacceptord` configuration works for Alberici BillyOne: